• About EvoHam

 • 4.
 How FreeDV Works

 • 6.
-Setting Up FreeDV
+How to Set Up FreeDV (Step-by-Step)

-• 7.
+• 8.
 Common Issues and Troubleshooting

-• 8.
+• 9.
 FreeDV vs Other Digital Voice Modes

-• 9.
+• 10.
 Tips for Best Results

-• 11.
+• 12.
 Final Thoughts

-Have you ever been cruising the HF bands searching for that rare DX station when suddenly you stumble across a strange roaring sound—almost like a 1990s dial-up modem screeching over the airwaves?
+Have you ever been cruising the HF bands searching for that rare DX station when suddenly you stumble across a strange roaring sound – almost like a 1990s dial-up modem screeching over the airwaves?
 It’s not packet, it’s not PSK, and it definitely isn’t FT8.

 If you’ve heard something that sounds like a burst of digital data followed by brief moments of voice audio trying to break through, chances are you’ve stumbled onto a QSO using FreeDV, the open-source digital voice mode for HF.
 Many hams encounter FreeDV signals long before they know what they are, and this FreeDV for Beginners guide will help you understand exactly what you’re hearing – and how you can join in.